 Replace the Thermal Paste

-Check out this website to know more about How to apply thermal paste.
+Check out this website to learn more about How to apply thermal paste.

 Faulty hardware can make your PC shut down abruptly.
 You cannot view or know the root cause of the problem since it is a hardware issue.
 For such cases, you can use the Device Manager to find the problem and generate error codes to troubleshoot the device.